lmfit/uncertainties/doc/user_guide.rst

 The nominal value and the uncertainty generally have the **same precision**.
-The *only exception* is that if a format specification does not define the number of significant digits on the uncertainty, it is applied to each part *independently*, which may not yield the same precision (this happens with formats like ``".3g"`` or ``".6n"``, which only define a *maximum* of significant digits):
+The *only exception* is that if a format specification does not define the number of significant digits on the uncertainty, it is applied to each part *independently* (after applying any common exponent factor), which may not yield the same precision (this happens with formats like ``".3g"`` or ``".6n"``, which only define a *maximum* of significant digits):

 >>> print "{:.6g}".format(ufloat(1.2e3, 4.56e-10))
 1200+/-4.56e-10

-(The larger value defines whether a common exponent should be used.)
-Even in this case, a common exponent can still be factored:

 >>> print "{:.6g}".format(ufloat(1.2345e-10, 0.06e-10))
 (1.2345+/-0.06)e-10

+(1200 does not need the exponent notation, so no common exponent is used in the first example.)
 This feature gives a relatively compact notation that contains many significant digits for both the nominal value and the standard deviation (the common precision of a format with one significant digits on the uncertainty—like ``".1ug"``—would truncate the nominal value to ``1.23``, here).

 ..
 Common exponent: